 - Flights get really cold after a few hours, so make sure to pack a pair of thick socks and a sweater or scarf if you get cold easily

-- Flying long-distance is extremely drying on your skin, so it’s best not to wear makeup and rather slather on a layer of ultra-hydrating moisturiser or even a leave-on mask for the flight
+- Flying long-distance is extremely drying on your skin, so it’s best not to wear makeup and rather slather on a layer of ultra-hydrating moisturiser.
+A friend recently recommended trying bee naturals oil free moisturizer so I might have to give it a go on my next flight!

 - It’s a good idea to start on a good multi-vitamin or a high-dose Vitamin C at least a week before your flight.
 I normally take something like Airmune for a couple of days before a fight and throughout the trip